anandslab/docker-traefik/README.md

 7. (Optional) Put non-docker apps behind Traefik proxy by renaming `traefik\rules\app.toml.example` to `traefik\rules\app.toml` and editing its contents.

 ## Starting and Stopping
 I use bash_aliases to simplify starting and stopping containers/stack.
 Included in the repo is an example of bash_aliases I use (replace USER with your Linux username).
-Here are some examples:
+Here are some example alias commands:

 * <strong>1up</strong> or <strong>2up</strong> - Create network and start Docker Traefik 1 or 2 stack
 * <strong>1down</strong> or <strong>2down</strong> - Stop Docker Traefik 1 or 2 stack